CCBDA-UPC/Assignments-2025/Lab04.md

   }
 }
 ```

-**Q422 Compare the JSON output with the result of the console demo, in particular the values of "BoundingBox" and "Confidence".**
+Compare the JSON output with the result of the console demo, in particular the values of "BoundingBox" and "Confidence".

+**Q422  Share your thoughts about what you have found out.**

 <a name="Tasks43"/>